DoSomethingArchive/user-api-docs/v1/user-api-spec.md

 ```

 **Example Response:**
 TBD: The response could also include the rest of the entirety of the user's document.
-See [Retrieving a User](#retrieving-a-user) and [Updating a User(#updating-a-user) for the full list of parameters.
+See [Retrieving a User](#retrieving-a-user) and [Updating a User](#updating-a-user) for the full list of parameters.
 ```
 200 OK
 Accept: application/json